gatsbyjs/gatsby/docs/docs/conceptual/choosing-a-cms.md

 - **DatoCMS** if they will run into Contentful's model limits and want a lower-priced alternative
 - **Drupal** if open-source, configurability, or custom code are important.
 - **Prismic** if they like the content editing UI
 - **Sanity** or **Strapi** for the developer-friendliness or if they need something on-premise.
-In addition, Sanity tends to have significantly better build times, which can be a key usability consideration, especially for larger sites (we [benchmark build times by CMS here](https://willit.build/)).
+In addition, Sanity tends to have significantly better build times, which can be a key usability consideration, especially for larger sites.
 - **WordPress** when the client or content team is already familiar with the WordPress UI

 ## Using multiple CMS systems together